Ree-m/my-portfolio/README.md

 ## About The Project

 [![My Porfoltio App][app-screenshot]](https://my-portfolio-mauve-alpha.vercel.app/)
 My personal portfolio built with Next.
-It is fully responsive and fetaures my projects and skills.
+It is fully responsive and features my projects and skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>